Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 V = closing velocity in (feet/sec)

-From this formula, it is apparent that the expansion rate grows with increased size and closing speed, but declines with distance.
+From this formula, it is apparent that the expansion rate grows with increased size and closing speed, but declines with distance2.
 Note that the distance variable is squared, making it the most important factor.
 Figure 2 also illustrates the importance of the distance variable.
 The most salient aspect of the figure is that expansion rate is low when the distance between the driver and the lead vehicle is large.
-As the driver approaches, the rates grows slowly at first but then explodes at short distances.
+As the driver approaches, the rate grows slowly at first but then explodes at short distances.
 Perceptually, expansion goes from undetectable to highly obvious within a short and dramatic transition period.
 In contrast, speed and size are less critical.

 Table 2 shows distance and time-to-collision (TTC) at which looming is perceptible as a function of looming threshold for a driver traveling 60 mph (88.02 ft/sec).
 I have assumed that width is 8 feet, the width of a typical tractor-trailer.